-Hiring managers often mention that some of the interview questions that don't typically get the best responses from job applicants are questions about working with others.
+Some of the interview questions that can be hard for job applicants to respond to are questions about working with others.
 This question can be tricky to answer because some jobs require that you have a lot of people skills, and others don’t.

 What’s the best way to avoid the pitfall of giving a lame interview answer, but still make a viable point about your suitability for jobs requiring lots of interaction with people—and even for jobs that don't?